akshita1807/OS/README.md

 👾 It suffers from convoy effect i.e. processes with higher burst time arrived before
 the processes with smaller burst time

+# What is Round Robin Scheduling?
+The Round robin scheduling algorithm is one of the CPU scheduling algorithms in which every process gets a fixed amount of time quantum to execute the process.In this algorithm, every process gets executed cyclically.
+This means that processes that have their burst time remaining after the expiration of the time quantum are sent back to the ready state and wait for their next turn to complete the execution until it terminates.
+This processing is done in FIFO order which suggests that processes are executed on a first-come, first-serve basis.

 # What is virtual memory?
 A computer can address more memory than the amount physically installed on the system.
 This extra memory is actually called virtual memory and it is a section of a hard disk.
 **Working**